cgolden15/laser/index.md

 This tutorial will assume you have a basic understanding of a any 2d or 3d modeling software such as Retina Engrave, Fusion360, Onshape, etc. Retina Engrave is the included softare which we will use to control the laser & for basic cutting or engraving.
 Fusion360 and Onshape are free for students within Pennsbury and can be used to create more complex designs that cannot be done through retina engave.
 If you do not already have access to this, ask your teacher!
 No extra software is needed!

+## Video Guide
+If you don't like reading or want to be extra sure on how to operate the laser, you can watch the complete video guide at the bottom of this page!

 ## Getting Started
 Ready to start?
 Of course you are.
 All pages are listed in order on the side bar, and listed here.
 - [Turning Laser On](https://goldenn.dev/laser/turn-on)